johannesippen/johannesippen.com/concept/brauncore-phone.md

 ![](/img/concept/brauncore-phone/brauncore-concept-johannesippen-essential.jpg)

-Smaller than most phones

-true pocket device

-Smart power management and focus

-everyday companion
+The Essential is the perfect everyday phone.
+Smaller than most contemporary smartphones, it is truly pocketable.
+Smartz power management and a meticulous focus on the most important features allow it to stay on for days.

-the place for your wallet, your qr codes, your shopping lists and reminders
+We designed The Essential to be your everyday companion – the place for your digital wallet, your tickets and access codes, your shopping list and reminders.

-Made from airplane-grade aluminium

-borrows a lot of details from the Braun era
+The phone borrows features and design details from the Braun era, making it simple and joyful to use.
+Not matter if you write an email, organize your day or make a quick phone call.

+Made from airplane-grade aluminium, The Essential is an instant classic design icon.
+From the angle of the rounded screen corners to the haptic side buttons and screw-mounted back plate, The Essential is full of lovely design details waiting to be discovered.

 ![](/img/concept/brauncore-phone/brauncore-concept-johannesippen-essential-uses.jpg)